 Atmostpheric Rivers

-Atmostpheric Rivers (ARs) are long, narrow shaped streams of water - and lots of it.
-Nicknamed "Pinapple Express" they form when winds over the Pacific draw moisture from the warm, moist air over the tropics and channel it toward the West Coast.
+Atmospheric Rivers (ARs) are long, narrow-shaped streams of water - and lots of it.
+Nicknamed "Pineapple Express" they form when winds over the Pacific draw moisture from the warm, moist air over the tropics and channel it toward the West Coast.
 When this ribbon of moisture meets mountains, it is forced upward, cooling it and turning its water into immense quantities of rain and snow.

-Learn more on the National Oceanic and Atmospheric Adminstration (NOAA) website:
+Learn more on the National Oceanic and Atmospheric Administration (NOAA) website:

 https://www.noaa.gov/stories/what-are-atmospheric-rivers